Jaggery: South Asia

 In Tamil Nadu, jaggery is used exclusively as a sweetener.
 It is used in a dish called chakkarai pongal.
 It is prepared during the festival of Pongal (Thai Pongal), which is held when the harvesting season begins.
 It is used to make kalhi, to sweeten fruit salads and payasam (sweet milk) that are offered to the gods.
 Jaggery is used in religious rituals.
 In rural areas, cane jaggery and palm jaggery are used to sweeten beverages, whereas refined sugar has replaced it in urban areas.

 In Odia cuisine, cakes or piṭhas contain jaggery.
-Pithas like Arisa pitha are made out of jaggery called as guda in Odia.
+Pithas like Arisa pitha are made out of jaggery called guda in Odia.
 Kakara pitha contains coconut filings which are caramelized using jaggery.
 Guda is also added to rice flakes known as chuda and eaten for breakfast.
 Some marmalade made of mango and dillenia contain the ingredient.

 In Bengali cuisine, it is commonly used in making sweet dishes, some of which mix jaggery with milk and coconut.
 Popular sweet dishes such as laḍḍu/laṛu or paṭishapta piṭha mix it with coconut shreds.
 Jaggery is molded into novel shapes as a type of candy.
-The same preparation of sweets have been made in its neighbouring state of Assam.
+The same preparation of sweets have been made in the neighbouring state of Assam.
 Some of the popular sweet dishes of Assam such as til-pitha (made of rice powder, sesame and jaggery), other rice-based pitha, and payas are made of jaggery.
 In some villages of Assam, people drink salty red tea with a cube of gurd (jaggery), which is popularly called cheleka-chah (licking tea).

 Traditional Karnataka sweets, such as paayasa, obbattu (holige) and unday use different kinds of jaggery.
 A pinch is commonly added to sambar (a.k.a. huLi saaru) and rasam (a.k.a. saaru).
 Karnataka produces sugar and palm-based jaggery.

-Muzaffarnagar in Uttar Pradesh has the largest jaggery market in the world, followed by Anakapalle in the Visakhapatnam District in Andhra Pradesh.
-The Kolhapur District in western Maharashtra is famous for its jaggery, which is yellow and much sought-after in Maharashtra and Gujarat.
+Muzaffarnagar in Uttar Pradesh has the largest jaggery market in the world along with having a GI Tag for Muzaffarnagar jaggery, followed by Anakapalle in the Visakhapatnam District in Andhra Pradesh.
+The Kolhapur District in western Maharashtra is famous for its jaggery, which is yellow and much sought after in Maharashtra and Gujarat.
 Mandya in Karnataka is known for its jaggery production.